JayHsieh1104/LeetCode/289. Game of Life/README.md

 ## Solution 2

-For simultaneously updating each cell, we set cells which will be living in next round as 2, and cells which will be dead in the next round as -1.
+For simultaneously updating each cell, we set cells which will be living in next round as -1, and cells which will be dead in the next round as 2.
 So we can update all cells without caring about the updating order

-* Time Complexity: O(N)
+* Time Complexity: O(MN), M = the number of rows, N = the number of cols

 * Space Complexity: O(1)